Our story

 Renewal

-Malcolm and Barbara Lewena purchased the property in 1989 and immediately commenced restoration and conversion of Glen Derwent to once again provide accommodation.
+Malcolm and Barbara Lewena purchased the property in 1989 and immediately commenced restoration and conversion of Glen Derwent to provide tourist accommodation.
 Work on the Main House, Tank Cottage and Master’s Stable was completed in 1990.
 The restoration was consistent with the colonial craftsmanship and methodology used in the construction of Glen Derwent.
-Their son Stuart recalled chipping in stripping back all of the red cedar doors, some of which were unfortunately repainted by later owners.
+Their son Stuart recalled chipping in stripping back interior red cedar woodwork.

 1989